Shaz3e/Twilio/README.md

 TWILIO_SMS_FROM=+xxxxx

 #### Usage
-To send a SMS message, you can use the notify() method available on the LaraTwilio Facade
+To send a SMS message, you can use the notify() method available on the Twilio Facade

 ```
 <?php